sakshamyep/QuickMusic/README.md

 # Usage

-Use !play <song name> to see other commands through buttons.
+Use !play <song name or url> to see other commands through buttons.

 You can change the prefix from .env file check for BOT_PREFIX= and set your own prefix.

 Do not change search engine from Spotify to any other source as it will break autoplay feature since it is optimised for Spotify.

-# Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 # License

 This project is licensed under the MIT License.
 Attribution is required—please provide credit in your project’s README or bot description.

-# Known Bugs
+# Changelog v1.6

-1. Old now playing message not deleting on trackEnd when queue is empty and autoplay is off.

-2. Autoplay not working well, due to triggering issues in playerEnd and handleSkipButton.

-- These bugs will be fixed in v1.6
+1. Fixed autoplay not working.
+2. Fixed autoplay relevancy.
+3. Fixed distortion in playback.
+4. Optimised handlers.